My Golden Visa immigration services logo

 • donation to an institution of higher learning — €1,000,000+.

-It takes 7—8 months.
+Obtaining a Hungarian residence permit by investment takes at least 5 months.
 The exact time depends on individual circumstances and the provision of reliable information by the applicant.